bombasticSlacks/Aspirant/Game/Hunter.md

 You receive a +1 to all skill tests related to surviving and navigating natural environments.

 #### Kryptonite
-If you succeed on a knowledge skill test to know about an enemy animal or monster, you can choose to know about their movements or their weaknesses.
+If you succeed on a [Knowledge](Knowledge) skill test to know about an enemy animal or monster, you can choose to know about their movements or their weaknesses.
 Everyone in the party gets either a +1 to hit, +1 to evade or +1 to damage rolls when facing the monster.

 #### Leave No Trace
 You and those travelling with you cannot be tracked.

 #### Pin And Restrain
 While you are successfully grappling someone on your turn, you may as an action attempt to more permanently restrain them with [Manacles](Example-Gear#Manacles) or an equivalent item.
-This is a [Fitness](Skills#Fitness) [Opposed Difficulty](Skills#Opposed%20Difficulty) test opposed by the opponents [Melee](Skills#Melee).
+This is a [Fitness](Fitness) [Opposed Difficulty](Skills#Opposed%20Difficulty) test opposed by the opponents [Melee](Melee).

 #### Take Them Alive
 After injuring someone, you may always opt for them to go unconscious instead of dying.

 #### Terrify
-After inflicting an injury in melee, you can spend your reaction to intimidate an enemy with a converse skill test with difficulty equal to their RES.
+After inflicting an injury in melee, you can spend your reaction to intimidate an enemy with a [Converse](Converse) skill test with difficulty equal to their [Resolve](Stats#Resolve).
 If you succeed, they surrender; otherwise, they take a -2 to all actions until your next turn.

 Some enemies are not intelligent enough or just refuse to surrender under any circumstances.

 #### Travel the Shadows
 #TODORedundant
-When travelling you can attempt a subterfuge skill test for the whole party to avoid any incoming encounter.
-This skill test has a penalty equal to the enemies perception skill.
+When travelling you can attempt a [Subterfuge](Subterfuge) skill test for the whole party to avoid any incoming encounter.
+This skill test has a penalty equal to the enemies [Perception](Perception) skill.

 ---
 ### Advanced